cnluzon/prophtools/README.rst

 ============

 ``ProphTools`` is provided as a python 2.7 package.
-At the moment it is not available on PyPi, but you can download the tar ball source distribution file and install it: ::
+At the moment it is not available on PyPi, but you can download the `tar ball source distribution file <https://github.com/cnluzon/prophtools/raw/master/dist/prophtools-1.0.tar.gz>`_ and install it: ::

     pip install ./prophtools-1.0.tar.gz

+If the above link does not work, you can find the tar.gz file under /dist/ at the prophtools repository.

 How to use
 ==========